10dollarBanana/BingBot/README.md

 - To create a virtual environment:`python -m venv env/`
 - To start virtual enviornment: `source env/bin/activate`
 - To run script within virtual enviroment: `python BingBot.py`
 - Python will tell you what packages are missing and need to be installed.
-To install `pip install [package name]`
+To install: `pip install [package name]`

 ## To Do